quynhtrangluong/AccountService/README.md

 </details>
 <!-- ABOUT THE PROJECT -->
 <h3 align="left">About the project </h3>
-I used this project like an exersize for myself to study Java.
-The project is about building an Account Service System that can solve some basic need of customer are log in, create account, check personal information.
-I plan to keep updating the system to build more function like updating information, create admin account that have the access to all the customer's information.
+I used this project as an exercise to study Java.
+This project aims to build an Account Service System that can solve some basic needs of customers, which are loggin in, creating account and checking personal information.
+This is currently a work of progress, and I will keep updating the system to build more functions such as updating customer information, creating admin accounts that have access to all the customer's information.
 <h4 align="left">Build with</h4>
 This Project is only build by Java.
 <h3 align="left">Getting Started </h3>